 The 34t single ring gives suitable gears most of the time, but you’ll have to stomp and strain any climbs, which doesn’t suit the suspension.
 Chain security is good – the classy X-9 rear mech gets a hanger banger for extra protection.
 The Avid Juicy 3 hydraulic disc brakes have loads of feel and power, although they can suddenly fade if you really cook them in the mountains.
 The excellent wide-sweep Big Hit handlebar is a highlight of the finishing kit, but the fixed-length seat tube further compromises bomb-down, twiddle-up versatility.

-The ride With its mix of hydroformed tubes and cold-forged nuggets, the Big Hit still has all the super stiff, tightly meshed feel that we’ve loved before.
+With its mix of hydroformed tubes and cold-forged nuggets, the Big Hit still has all the super stiff, tightly meshed feel that we’ve loved before.
 Specialized’s patented Horst Link four-bar setup sucks down on to the trail with superb neutrality.
 After an initial rebound tweak, we never touched it because it took the big drops and square-edged hits with total composure and confidence, and flowed through braking bumps.
 While the fork is slightly stubborn and stiff over small stuff, it smoothes out mid-size and bigger knocks, with enough adjustment to tackle serious hucking, too.

 With the shock in the lower position, it’s super stable, despite still having plenty of pedalling clearance under the cranks.
 This adds up to a bike that just feels better and better the faster you go.
 Whenever we hit an open section or a sequence of fast corners, it would leave the other bikes eating dust with its mix of surefooted stability and precision.